Head Covering for Christian Women

 Head covering in church history.

-All through church history, churches by and large practiced head covering until the 1950s/60s.
-This is because of the rise of feminism and the women’s rights movement, and the increasing influence of modern culture on the Church.
-Ask yourself, were all Christians before this wrong?
+All through church history, churches by and large practiced head covering until around the 1950s/60s.
+This was mainly due to the rise of feminism and the women’s rights movement, and the increasing influence of modern culture on the Church.

+We should ask ourselves if all Christians before this were wrong to practice head covering.
 Is the Bible wrong?
-The practice of churches abandoning this practice is one of rebellion, worldliness, and a sign of the times.
-God never changes His mind.
+The widespread practice of churches abandoning this practice is one of ignorance, presumption, rebellion, worldliness, and a sign of the times.
+God never forgets and never changes His mind.
+Although it has become common not to practice head covering, it is still a part of scripture, and God notes the disobedience even if it is widespread.

 “The wearing of a head covering during Pentecostal worship was the normative practice from its inception; in the 1960s, “head coverings stopped being obligatory” in many Pentecostal denominations of Western Europe, when, “with little debate,” many Pentecostals had absorbed elements of popular culture.” copied from Wikipedia